rare-freertr/RARE-bmv2/README.md

 * data plane
 * and communication between the control plane and data plane

 A key part of the work consists in enabling a control plane software to pilot a data plane via a programmatic interface.
 P4 is such a language proposing an interface that allows data plane programmability.
-P4 is also inherently independent from the target or NPU processor architecture.
+P4 core language try to be as much as possibble independent from the target or NPU processor architecture.
+Though architecture dependance is still prominent.
 Using P4 language leverages several existing software components.
 A feature rich dataplane software switch written in P4 is already available; communication between the control plane and data plane is also already part of the specification standard.

 # Repository structure (Work in progress ...)